-As reported last year, the continuous dedicated efforts of the management to ensure growth by offering value-added services like Third Party Logistics, Supply Chain Management and Dedicated Containerised Vehicles have helped the company to give an adequate boost to its turnover and business volumes.
-The company will be in a position to introduce refrigerated containers and low bed articulated PVC body containers for movement of fruits, vegetable and flowers which will also give new fillip to exports and agro-based industries, thereby giving a further boost to the Company's Turnover.
-The company has continued with its policy of acquiring sizeable number of container body heavy vehicles in order to reduce the dependence on hired vehicles and to have advantage of offering personalised services to various FMCG and Engineering Industries.
-The Board reasonably foresees that the Company will cretainly achieve higher targets by enhancing its service levels further but grouth will largely depend upon political stability and liberalised policies of Reserve Bank of India by way of further reduction in Interest costs for the borrowers.
+The continuous dedicated efforts of the management to ensure growth by offering value-added services e.g. Third Party Logistics, Supply Chain Management and Dedicated Containerised Vehicles have howerver helped the company to give an adequate boost to its turnover and business volumes.
+Negotiations have reached final stage of conclusion for introducing refrigerated containers and low bed articulated PVC body containers for movement of fruits, vegetable and flowers which will also give new fillip to exprorts and agro-based industries, thereby giving a further boost to the Company's Turnover.